 The team at uMkhuze can already see the positive impact that this equipment is having on rangers, improving morale and increasing each ranger’s pride in their work, keeping them motivated to continue.

-Despite the tough conditions, we’re pleased to share that uMkhuze is continuing to keep their rhinos safe, with their total rhino population the highest it has been for 10 years!
+Despite the tough conditions, we’re pleased to share that rangers are continuing to protect uMkhuze’s rhinos, with their total rhino population the highest it has been for 10 years!

 A huge thank you to everyone that has supported uMkhuze Game Reserve.